• Skip to primary navigation

 • Test if cardiac pacemakers are likely to be susceptible to microwave interference when very close to an oven.

-• Test the operation of the oven without a load (i.e., an absorbing material such as food or water).
+• Test the oven operation without a load (i.e., an absorbing material such as food or water).
 See if it results in fire hazards due to the resonance of the magnetron tube itself.

 • Test by using the oven for sterilizing baby bottles or other food utensils.